ruispinto/ruispinto/README.md

-- 👋 Hi, I’m @ruispinto
+- @ruispinto
-- 🌱 I’m currently learning asp .net
+- Developer Asp.Net, C#
-- 📫 How to reach me ?
-Write to ruispinto@gmail.com
+- Contact: ruispinto@gmail.com

 <!---
 ruispinto/ruispinto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.